xxdamianxx/damianMessiah/README.md

 # Damian Messiah

 Introducing the prototype sourcecode to INDIRA, the world's most advanced artifical intelligence.
-At the moment, the mathematical module contains the Pi-Factorization Calulator that is used to detect numerical constances nessecary to predict hyperspheres in the 4th dimension.
+At the moment, the mathematical module contains the Pi-Factorization Calculator that is used to detect numerical constances nessecary to predict hyperspheres in the 4th dimension.

 # Prime Directive of Indira